DenisBarbosa123/ToDoList-JS/README.md

-# PWA - Vanilla JS
+# PWA - To do list

-An example of PWA with Vanilla JS
+A to do list application using JS, IndexedDB, CacheAPI